Thomas--S/ta4_addons/manual_EN.md

 The form is rendered by using formspec version 3 (real coordinates enabled), so please use a recent Minetest client version.

+When someone opens the touchscreen, a message will be sent to the controller.
+This message contains a Store, in which the field "_touchscreen_opened_by" is set to the respective player name.

 ### Supported Elements and their properties

 [ta4_addons_touchscreen|image]